 Decreasing Supply to Increase Demand

 The burning mechanism is unique to cryptocurrency, as regular fiat currencies are not usually “burned,” though the flow of available currency is otherwise regulated.
-Token burning is similar to the notion of share buybacks by publicly-owned corporations, which reduce the amount of stock available.
+Token burning is similar to share buybacks by publicly-owned corporations, which reduce the amount of stock available.
 Even so, token burning has several unique uses and serves different purposes.

 Token Burn as Proof of Work Done

 One popular mechanism that evolved from token burning is proof-of-burn (PoB) consensus based on users destroying their tokens to gain mining rights.
-Proof-of-work remains a popular choice, especially due to Bitcoin’s advocacy, but it consumes significant resources and can be unfeasibly expensive.
+Proof-of-work remains a popular choice, mainly due to Bitcoin’s advocacy, but it consumes significant resources and can be unfeasibly expensive.
 PoB attempts to address this issue by restricting the number of blocks miners can verify (and attach new blocks to the blockchain) to match the number of tokens they’ve burned.
 Essentially, they create virtual mining fields that can grow larger as they burn more tokens.

 Indirect Dividend Payment